jeik0s/jeik0s/README.md

 - 👋 Hi, I’m Jakub
 - 🌱 I’m currently learning flutter / js / react
 - 💞️ I’m looking to collaborate with mobile-apps / react developers
 - 📫 How to reach me?
-Join our discord server https://discord.gg/G5XEK45pux
+Add me on Discord: Jakez_1#0554

 <!---
 jeik0s/jeik0s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.